longnguyencircle/centre-tokens/README.md

 ## Deployment

-You will need 4 different hot keys (deployer, proxy admin, master minter, owner), and they should be funded (with 0.5-1 ETH) to pay for tx's.
-You can use ./scripts/create-account.js to create the keys
+You will need 5 different hot keys (blacklister, deployer, master minter, owner, and proxy admin), and they should be funded (with 0.5-1 ETH) to pay for transactions.
+You can use ./scripts/create-account.js to create the keys.

 Create a copy of the file `config.js.example`, and name it `config.js`.
 Fill in the empty values.
 This file must not be checked into the repository.
-To prevent accidental check-ins, `config.js` is in `.gitignore`.
+To prevent accidental check-ins, `config.js` and `blacklist.txt` are in `.gitignore`.

+For mainnet, be sure to have a specified `blacklist.txt` file with a sanctions list from Compliance.
+As seen in `blacklist.txt.example`, addresses are split by new lines.
+You must blacklist the sanctions list at deployment time using the hot blacklister key (in `config.js`).

 ```
 yarn deployContracts --network {development, testnet, mainnet}
+yarn blacklistSeed --network development

-// ensure PROXY_CONTRACT_ADDRESS and MINT_ALLOWANCE_UNITS_PROD/STG
+// Ensure that PROXY_CONTRACT_ADDRESS and MINT_ALLOWANCE_UNITS_PROD/STG
-// are properly set in config.js
+// are properly set in config.js.
 yarn minters --network {development, testnet, mainnet}

-// only needed for mainnet
+// Only needed for mainnet, but feel free to simulate a local run on the dev network.
+// This will move all five hot keys to cold.
 yarn coldStorage --network {development, testnet, mainnet}

 yarn verify --network {see here https://www.npmjs.com/package/truffle-plugin-verify}
 ```

 **Remember to save the config.js file in 1PW Wallets Org**

 - include the deployed contract addresses in the config file.

 ## TypeScript type definition files for the contracts